fknMega/minecraft-grief-tool/README.md

 uses minecraft protocol (https://www.npmjs.com/package/minecraft-protocol)

-simple script that uses an famous exploit to hack into servers, loggining in automaticaly to the target's server with the owner username, and giving you op.
+simple script that uses an famous exploit to hack into servers, logging in automatically to the target's server with the owner username, and giving you op.

 Installition